-Grants for community building recommissioning projects help you to optimize the performance of your community buildings.
+Grants for these projects help you to optimize the performance of your community buildings.
 This funding supports you in reducing your whole-building energy use by at least 5 to 15 percent, finding ways to extend the life of your equipment and reduce maintenance costs, and developing strategies and implementing actions to ensure your building systems and equipment are operating optimally at all times.

 Two types of projects are eligible for this funding:

 - Building recommissioning projects: Building recommissioning is a process to re-optimize existing buildings.
-It's used to improve how building equipment and systems are operating to meet building-use requirements and expectations.
+It is used to improve the way building equipment and systems operate to meet building-use requirements and expectations.
 Using this process, building owners identify problems and integration issues as well as low- or no-cost operational improvements to improve comfort for building users and save energy.
-Building recommissioning can be done alone or with a retrofit. - Retro-commissioning projects: Retro commissioning is like recommissioning, but it applies to an existing building that was not originally commissioned.
-Additional investigation is usually needed due to a lack of prior commissioning data.
+Building recommissioning can be done alone or with a retrofit. - Retrocommissioning projects: Retrocommissioning is like recommissioning, but it applies to an existing building that was not originally commissioned.
+Additional investigation is usually needed because of this lack of prior commissioning data.

-Recommissioning and retro-commissioning projects usually include four phases: planning, investigation, implementation and hand-off.
+Recommissioning and retrocommissioning projects usually include four phases: planning, investigation, implementation and hand-off.
 Over the course of these phases, building owners define the scope of work, find and prioritize opportunities for improvement, implement these improvements and develop a strategy to maintain the building performance over time.
+Natural Resources Canada provides helpful information and resources on recommissioning and retrocommissioning on its website.

-We expect most projects will focus on a single building, but projects that include multiple buildings are also eligible.
+We expect most projects will focus on a single building, but projects that include multiple buildings are also eligible for a Community Building Recommissioning grant.